NREL/PIDG/README.md

 Then, run **create\_plexos\_db\_from\_raw\_master\_script.R**.
 This will sequentially run the scripts in the directory *SourceScripts* and write the output into an excel file.

-####Basic structure of *SourceScripts*
+#### Basic structure of *SourceScripts*

-* REDO THIS **a_import_raw.R:** reads in and parses the .raw file, based on expected PSSE version-specific table structure.
+* TODO: REDO THIS **a_import_raw.R:** reads in and parses the .raw file, based on expected PSSE version-specific table structure.
 Currently based on documentation for PSSE v31.
 If intending to use a .raw file from a different version of PSSE, this script should be modified to ensure that columns are named correctly.
 This is the only script that is dependent on the version of PSSE being used.
 * **b_create_sheet_tables.R:** This script creates empty .sheet tables (Objects.sheet, Categories.sheet, Memberships.sheet, Attributes.sheet, Properties.sheet, and Reports.sheet), as well as prototypes of these tables to be used in the initialize_table function (see below).
 * **c1_populate_sheet_tables_with_raw_tables.R:** populates .sheets tables using data from the .raw file created in script (a).
 It also creates node.data.table, generator.data.table, line.data.table, and transformer.data.table, which contain information about each type of object to be referenced later in the scripts when information is needed about these objects.
 * **c2_more_data_population.R:** populates .sheet tables with information in other .csv input files.